Middle Saxon London: excavations at the Royal Opera House 1989–99

 Published by: MoLAS, London 2003.
 ISBN 1-901992-32-2.
 Pb359pp.
 180 bl/wh and col ills.

-Currently in print & available for order.
-Find this item in an academic library (COPAC) or Find this item in a library near you (WorldCat).
+Out of print and sold out.
+You may be able to find this item in an academic library (COPAC) or find this item in a library near you.